4 July 2019

 The black hole of integration logic

-Also, bear in mind that an integration platform involves the mother of all vendor lock-ins.
+Bear in mind that an integration platform involves the mother of all vendor lock-ins.
 Your integrations are never going run anywhere else, not when they have been written in a custom integration format.
 In this sense, the cost of change can be extortionate.

 Earlier iterations of Azure Data Factory were more of an extract and load tool rather than something that could perform complex transformations in flight.
 This has changed this year with the introduction of Data Flows.
 This provides a doodle-ware interface that compiles transformation logic into code for Apache Spark running on a Data Bricks cluster.
-The intention is to provide the high capacity scaling of Apache Spark without having to worry about infrastructural concerns.

 Not all connectors are made equal